What you can learn in this topic:

 For example, to add a map link to Hamlin Park in Shoreline, WA, use these values for latitude and longitude respectively: +47.7470422 and -122.3087386.

-Tip Latitude values that omit the plus sign are assumed to be north of the equator.
+Tip Latitude and longitude values that omit the plus sign are assumed to be north of the equator and east of the Prime meridian.

 To add a map link using latitude and longitude coordinates